stepoliste/OCD/README.md

 The plugin emulates the nonlinear behavior of the reference analog circuit using the precomputed WD structure.
 It supports real-time audio input/output and parameter control.

 > ⚠️ The plugin is still under refinement.
-Performance tuning, UI improvements, and testing on different DAWs are ongoing.
+Performance tuning and testing on different DAWs are ongoing.

 ## GUI Preview